George Fenneman: You Bet Your Life

 Fenneman is best remembered as the announcer and good-natured sidekick for Groucho Marx's comedy/quiz show You Bet Your Life.
 He won the audition as the radio show's announcer in 1947.
 Fenneman stayed with the show when it moved to television in 1950, on NBC where it remained for 11 years.
 Fenneman was known as "Groucho Marx's man Friday, who helps him on Wednesdays (on radio) and Thursdays (on TV)".

-Fenneman's mellifluous voice, clean-cut good looks, and gentlemanly manner provided the ideal foil for Marx's zany antics and bawdy ad libs.
+Fenneman's voice, looks, and manner provided the ideal foil for Marx's antics and ad libs.

 Robert "Bob" Dwan, director of You Bet Your Life, said "He had a naturally good voice."
 One day, Fenneman met Dwan at Hollywood and Vine in Los Angeles during his lunch hour.
 Dwan told Fenneman to immediately go to a studio where auditions were being held for a new Groucho Marx program.
 Dwan said Fenneman's demeanor made him the perfect straight man for the show.
 Initially hired for $55 per week, Fenneman's salary reportedly grew to "more than $50,000 per year".

 Dwan said "He was the perfect foil for Groucho.
 We didn't pick him for that reason, however.
 We picked him because he was very bright, someone who could keep track of the quiz score and do the math on the spot.
 George's main principle was that he didn't tell the jokes, no matter how good a reply he might have.
 He knew what his role was, and he was, above all, a gentleman."
 Fenneman got the job, and was paid $55 a week to start.
 Groucho frequently encouraged contestants to bet odd amounts, making the arithmetic difficult to keep straight on the fly during a live show.
 Dwan said "Groucho had a tendency to get them (the show's contestants) to bet odd amounts, like $17.36.
 So George had a bit of a task."
 Fenneman said he was "a spring-board of interplay" between Marx and himself.
 "I was the foil for a lot of his wit.
 It was sheer trauma for me.
 I showed up every night and prayed."